Wall Street gains on hopes of coronavirus slowdown

 By Uday Sampath Kumar and Shreyashi Sanyal

-The S&P 500 was set for its biggest two-day gain in nearly two weeks, building on a 7% jump on Monday, as health officials also revised down dire projections of the U.S. death toll.
+The S&P 500 was set for its biggest two-day gain in nearly two weeks, building on a 7% jump on Monday, as health officials also said the pandemic may kill fewer Americans than recent projections.

-Gains were led by the energy .SPNY, financials .SPSY and materials .SPLRCM sectors, with an aggressive round of U.S. fiscal and monetary stimulus in the past month also boosting risk appetite.
+Gains were led by the energy .SPNY, materials .SPLRCM and financials .SPSY sectors, with an aggressive round of U.S. fiscal and monetary stimulus in the past month also boosting risk appetite.

 "The rally is sentimental and a little premature because if we lift these lockdown measures too soon and try to resume economic activity, we're going to get a very severe pandemic rebound," said Indranil Ghosh, chief executive officer of Tiger Hill Capital in London.